Cabometyx: 7 things you should know

 1. How it works

-- Cabometyx is a brand (trade) name for cabozantinib which may be used for the treatment of certain cancers, such as renal cell carcinoma and hepatocellular carcinoma.
+- Cabometyx is a brand (trade) name for cabozantinib which may be used for the treatment of certain cancers, such as renal or hepatocellular carcinoma, or thyroid cancer.

 - Cabometyx (cabozantinib) works by inhibiting tyrosine kinases.
 These are a family of enzymes that play a pivotal role in normal cellular communication and homeostasis( maintaining cell stability).
 Tyrosine kinases (TK) have been implicated in cancer development and progression.
 Usually, TK pathways prevent out-of-control cell proliferation and encourage apoptosis (the process of programmed cell death) of abnormal and old cells.
 In cancer cells, these TK pathways are often genetically or epigenetically modified to give cancer cells a selection advantage.